 5.3.4.
-Project Plan (15 pages)
+Project Plan (15 pages; applicants may submit fewer than the maximum allowed pages)

-Background: Briefly present the rationale behind the proposed project, emphasizing the pressing problem in cancer prevention that will be addressed and how the project will have a major impact on changing behaviors that can prevent cancer, reduce the risk of cancer, or improve the quality of life for survivors within a relatively short time frame (2 to 3 years).
+Background: Briefly present the rationale behind the proposed project, emphasizing the pressing problem in cancer prevention that will be addressed and how the project will have a major impact on changing behaviors that can prevent cancer, reduce the risk of cancer, or improve the quality of life for survivors within a relatively short timeframe (2 to 3 years).
 Clearly demonstrate the ability to complete the proposed project, and describe how results will be improved over baseline.
 Clearly demonstrate the ability to reach the target population.
 Preliminary data are not required, but a strong rationale and literature support will obviously enhance the application.